 “Dear Dad: I hope you and everyone are well.
 Give my regards to all.
 I am in good health.
 Please don’t worry about me.
 I am longing for the day that I can see you all again.
 I have received your letters and am anxiously awaiting the next one.
 Love, your son Melvin D. Ahlgrim.”

-It is not known how or when that POWs learned of the surrender.
+It is not known how or when the POWs learned of the surrender.
 On August 25, U.S. Navy planes flew over the camp.
 The pilots described how when they flew over, the POWs – some of them stark naked – ran out of buildings.
 They described half-naked men hugging each other deliriously while others in loin clothes pounded each other.
 The POWs yelled and waved as the planes flew low over the camp dropping K rations, fruit, juices, sulfa, drugs, atabrine, morphine, and soap to the POWs.

 Lt.
 Roy N. Bean, a Naval pilot, said, “On my first pass I saw about 120 men.
 They waved.
 I never saw anybody so happy in all my life.
 Several of them were naked and probably just got out of the sack.
 It was 6:30 in the morning.
 When we got there.